All Exams Test series for 1 year @ ₹349 only

 6. Revise Frequently: Regular revision is essential to retain what you’ve studied.
 Make short notes on key formulas, vocabulary, and important facts to make the revision process easier and faster.

-Answer: The age of the candidate should be between 18 to 27 years as of 1st January 2025.
+Answer: The age of the candidate should be between 18 and 27 years as of 1st January 2026.
 This means candidates must have been born between 2nd January 1998 and 1st January 2007 (both dates inclusive).
 Age relaxation is applicable for candidates belonging to reserved categories as per government rules.

 Answer: SSC CHSL exam consists of two tiers: